What are the principles to follow in a Staff meeting?

 Rule #4 – Follow Meeting Etiquette

 Adhering to proper meeting etiquette is essential for maintaining a respectful and productive atmosphere during staff meetings.
-It can be following dress-code, giving your full attention to the speaker, avoiding interrupting, using electronic devices during the meeting if necessary.
+Disruptive behaviors are the catalyst for low-quality meetings, so protocols such as following the dress code, giving your full attention to the speaker, avoiding interrupting and using electronic devices during the meeting if necessary.

 Rule #5 – Take Notes